 USGS Water Quality Monitoring Reports

-Several reports and fact sheets have been developed as a result of the joint work efforts between the CWD and USGS that describe methodology and results of the research conducted thus far.
-These reports can be accessed through the links below.
+Several reports and fact sheets have been developed as a result of the joint work efforts between the Cambridge Water Department and USGS that describe methodology and results of the research conducted thus far.
+These reports can be accessed here.

 In 1999, under direction from the state Executive Office of Energy and Environmental Affairs (EEA), MassDOT developed a comprehensive management program to reduce highway impacts to the water supply.
 The proposed projects under this plan include the following:

-Continued MassDOT work within the watershed includes vast stormwater basin construction and improvements along watershed highway miles, as well as the push for innovative deicing strategies to limit the amount of salt introduced to the watershed.
+Continued MassDOT work within the watershed includes stormwater basin construction and improvements along watershed highways, as well as the push for innovative deicing strategies to limit the amount of salt introduced to the watershed.